habitat-sh/habitat/www/source/docs/run-packages-export.html.md

 ---

 # Export a package
 Packages can be exported into multiple external, immutable runtime formats.
 This topic will be updated as more formats are supported in the future.
+Currently there are exports for: docker, ACI, mesos, tar.

+The command to export a package is `hab pkg export <FORMAT> <PKG_IDENT>`.
+[Habitat CLI Reference Guide](/docs/reference/habitat-cli/#hab-pkg-export/)

+Read on for more detailed instructions.

 ## Exporting to Docker